-Impairment of Long-Lived Assets At December 31, 2022, the Company's property and equipment, net of accumulated depreciation, was \$2.2 billion, Description of the Matter which includes \$195.6 million related to seven idle correctional facilities and \$6.5 million related to other idle facilities.
+At December 31, 2023, the Company's property and equipment, net of accumulated depreciation, was \$2.1 billion, which includes \$247.0 million related to eight idle correctional facilities and \$6.2 million related to other idle facilities.
 As discussed in Note 2 and Note 6 to the consolidated financial statements, long-lived assets other than goodwill are reviewed for impairment when circumstances indicate the carrying value of an asset may not be recoverable.
 The Company estimates undiscounted cash flows for each facility with an impairment indicator, including the idle facilities described above.
 When the estimated undiscounted cash flows associated with the asset or group of assets are less than their carrying value, an impairment is recognized as the difference between the carrying value of the asset and its fair value.

-Auditing management's evaluation of long-lived assets for impairment was subjective due to the estimation uncertainty in determining the future undiscounted cash flows of facilities where indicators of impairment are determined to be present.
-These estimates are particularly sensitive to the assumption as to whether and when the Company will obtain contracts to utilize idle facilities in the future, which can be affected by expectations about market developments and public policy as well as management's intent to hold and operate each facility over the term and in the manner assumed in the analysis.
-How We Addressed the Matter in We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Our Audit Company's long-lived asset impairment review process, including controls over management's review of assumptions supporting the projected utilization of idle facilities and the estimated undiscounted cash flows for each facility.
-To test the Company's long-lived asset impairment analysis, we performed audit procedures that included, among others, evaluating evidence to support the projected utilization of facilities and to support recoverability of net book values based on anticipated cash flows.
-We also performed sensitivity analyses to evaluate the impact of changes in assumptions on estimated undiscounted cash flows. /s/ Ernst & Young LLP We have served as the Company's auditor since 2002.
-Nashville, Tennessee February 21, 2023
+Auditing management's evaluation of idle facilities for impairment was subjective due to the estimation uncertainty in determining the future undiscounted cash flows of the idle facilities, including whether and when the Company will obtain contracts to utilize these facilities in the future.
+These assumptions can be affected by expectations about market conditions as well as management's intent to hold and operate each facility over the term and in the manner assumed in the analysis.

+How We Addressed the Matter in Our Audit

+We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's long-lived asset impairment review process over idle facilities, including controls over management's review of assumptions supporting the projected utilization of idle facilities and the estimated undiscounted cash flows for each facility.

+To test the Company's long-lived asset impairment analysis, we performed audit procedures that included, among others, evaluating evidence to support the projected utilization of idle facilities and to support recoverability of net book values based on anticipated cash flows.
+We also performed sensitivity analyses to evaluate the impact of changes in assumptions on estimated undiscounted cash flows of idle facilities.

+/s/ Ernst & Young LLP

+We have served as the Company's auditor since 2002.
+Nashville, Tennessee February 20, 2024